REF-RAS/bagfiles_capturer/README.md

 ## The System Settings Excel File

 The four worksheets of the Excel File recognized by the application include `Schedule`, `Rostopics`, and `Accounts`.
-Please refer to the sample file `Settings.xlsx` under the top-level folder of this repository.
+Please refer to the sample file `Settings.xlsx` at the root folder of this repository.

 ### The `Schedule` worksheet